World Laughter Day 2020: Date, History and Health Benefits

 - Laughing is a natural exercise.

 - It is a complementary Cancer Therapy.
-Some studies shows direct positive impact of laughter in cancer treatment.
+Some studies show a direct positive impact of laughter in cancer treatment.

 - Laughter increases blood oxygenation.